 We celebrate the city's fascinating history from atop one of its many landmark buildings.
 We relish summers full of festivals, run the busy downtown streets around lunchtime and relax in its many public spaces.
 And, yes, we enjoy a good basketball game.
 It all fuels our creativity, keeps our team growing and gets us through those notoriously long winters filled with lake effect flurries.

 As New York's center city, Syracuse also puts us within comfortable reach of our clients across the Empire State as well as their major markets throughout the Northeast, Mid-Atlantic and Canada.

 Central New York is within a half day's drive of 50 percent of the U.S. and Canadian populations.
 In fact, we're less than 300 miles of New York City, Boston, Philadelphia, Baltimore, Toronto and Montreal.

 Syracuse is the three-time winner of the prestigious Snow Globe, awarded to the snowiest city in America each season.
 While that has nothing to do with our outstanding creative capabilities or exemplary account service, it's still pretty cool.

-Over the past 30 years, we’ve graduated from a humble storefront on Syracuse's Northside to a state-of-the-art space in one of the city's many historic buildings.
+Over the past 30 years, we’ve graduated from a humble storefront on Syracuse's Northside to a state-of-the-art space in one of the city's historic downtown neighborhoods.

-Just beyond, our beloved city supports an ever-growing population of downtown residents and energizing mix of arts, entertainment and places to grab a bite or pint.
+Just beyond our front door in vibrant Armory Square, our beloved city supports an ever-growing population of downtown residents and energizing mix of arts, entertainment and places to grab a bite or pint.
 It's the heartbeat of our 290,000-person metro area and a big inspiration for our great ideas.